couchbaselabs/iOS-Couchbase/doc/using_mobile_couchbase.md

 **Note: Updated for Xcode 4**

-It takes about 10 steps to get Couchbase up and running in your applications.
-We are working to simplify this, but for now, here is what we've got.
-Please send feedback to mobile@couchbase.com if you run into any roadblocks with these instructions.

-* Extract the files from the pre-built `iOS-Couchbase/build/MobileCouchbase.tar.bz2`, included in the git clone, or just download that file from here: <https://github.com/couchbaselabs/iOS-Couchbase/downloads>
+### Get the main repository

+    git clone git://github.com/couchbaselabs/iOS-Couchbase.git

+### Get the submodules

+    cd iOS-Couchbase/
+    git submodule init
+    git submodule update

+### Open the Xcode workspace

+    open Couchbase.xcworkspace

+### Build the Couchbase

+    Select the scheme `Couchbase-iphonesimulator` and Build (press `⌘ B`) Select the scheme `Couchbase-iphoneos` and Build (optional, only if doing on device development)

+### Create a new workspace/project

+   File > New Workspace...
+   File > New Project...

+###  Copy Couchbase dependencies into your project

-* Drag the `Couchbase.h` file to the `Other Sources` group in the "Groups & Files" sidebar of your project
+   Drag the `Couchbase.h` file alongside the other files in the sidebar of your project

 <img src="https://github.com/couchbaselabs/iOS-Couchbase/raw/master/doc/resources/001.png" width=400/>